 Located in downtown Arlington Heights, Hey Nonny offers an intimate live music experience where great music, scrumptious food, and excellent drinks deliver patrons a bit of that “Hey Nonny Nonny” carefree bliss.

-Hey Nonny is comprised of two parts: a music listening room where great musicians engage with the audience, and a farm-to-table Gastropub.
+Hey Nonny is comprised of two parts: a music-listening room where great musicians engage with the audience, and a Midwestern Bistro.

-Parking.
-Street parking is available and free in the evenings, but can be hard to find.
+Parking: Street parking is available and free in the evenings, but can be hard to find.
 The pro move is to park in the parking garage immediately South of Hey Nonny.
 The garage offers free evening parking on the 1st, 4th, and 5th levels.
-Please read signs closely!
+Please read the signs closely!

 Hey Nonny is available for meetings, luncheons, celebrations, and other private events.
 Hey Nonny can cook up a great menu of apps or meals, along with drink packages for any event.
-Our listening room and Gastropub both have large picture windows, allowing for beautiful natural light and scenic views.
+Our Venue and Bistro both have large picture windows, allowing for beautiful natural light and scenic views.
 We will be happy to arrange entertainment.

 For more private event information, contact us at Events@HeyNonny.com.